debck/Learning-Go/Readme.md

 ## Adding Database

-Here in this example we tried to connect MongoDB with our applicationa and same sample data into the collection
+Here in this example we have connected MongoDB with our applicationa and saved sample data into the collection

 ```go